Also see Knowledge and Learning and Word Play.

 "Warning: May cause drowsiness."

-On most brands of Christmas lights:
+On many brands of Christmas lights:

 "For indoor or outdoor use only."